WildCatKnA/webmax-linux/README.md

 - Fixed dependency on color scheme at startup or when selecting a window to broadcast.

 ### v1.0.4-8
-- Now, if you have an image in the clipboard, you can paste it into the message line not only with Ctrl+V, but also via the "Paste" context menu option (this may not work in rare cases).
+- Now, if you have an image in the clipboard, you can paste it into the message line not only with **Ctrl+V**, but also via the "Paste" context menu option (this may not work in rare cases).
 - Windows: The number of unread chats is now displayed not only in the system tray, but also on the application icon on the taskbar (provided the taskbar is not small). (on Linux number of unreads displayed on tray, on Mac it doesn't work)
 - Minor code fixes to address some bugs, optimize, and reduce weight.
 - Now you can start this app as hidden in Tray by launch with parameter --hidden